-This research area investigates what responsibilities result or should result from digitalisation, how the necessary social trust can be promoted during digitalisation and what governance structures can be used to meet the challenges of digitalisation.
+This research area investigates which responsibilities result from the digitalisation process, how societal trust can be gained during the digitalisation process and which governance structures can be used to meet the challenges of digitalisation.
+The objective of the research is to ensure the success of digitalisation and self-determination of society in the long term by critically and constructively accompanying and actively shaping these aspects.

 Digitalisation promotes sustainable innovation in society and the economy.
 Big data, AI and especially machine learning are omnipresent today, and the convergence of these new technologies is leading to increasingly complex digital ecosystems.
 Data is still being collected without the knowledge of the users and processed in a non-transparent way.